Pricing your Online Boutique Products

 You most likely decided to formulate and design your products because you saw a need for them, right?
 Knowing who your target audience is will help you decide on how to price your products.
 Is it a mother?
 Family?
 Man?
 Woman?
 Child?
 Or, is it for multiple audiences?
 Teens and children often have limited money to spend, so trying to overprice your products may be detrimental while mothers like convenience so packaged items and pricing can really get more sales.

 Since you are the engineer of your products, you will understand the true quality.
 This will determine key factors when deciding how to price your products.
 Will your products fall apart quickly?
 Are these consumables?
 Are there other products that are higher in quality?
 Are these the best products in the market?
 How you price your products will communicate the answers of some of these questions to your customers.
 Potential buyers probably won’t get to try out your products before they purchase them and you also don’t want them to assume your products are high quality when they are actually overpriced.
 This will keep them from becoming a repeat customer.
 A really important part of using quality in your price equation is to make sure it’s also communicated in your product description.
-If you are using higher priced supplies to produce the item, communicate it in the description and title (if possible).
+If you are using higher-priced supplies to produce the item, communicate it in the description and title (if possible).
 For instance, Marble Topped End Table, this end table is made with the finest cherry oak wood and topped with imported marble slab.

-What it Costs to Produce the Products?
+What does it cost to Produce the Products?

 Instead of blindly choosing a price for products, you need to total up the cost of design, engineering, manufacturing, advertising, etc. Then divide it by the number you hope to sell to determine how much each unit cost you.
 Normally, the more you sell, the less it costs.
 This should be one of the main questions when determining how to price your products.